In this First-Aid Certification Course you'll learn how to properly apply Standard First-Aid techniques.

 The first thing you should look for when seeking a good first-aid certification program is that your course modules cover all of the above information in enough detail to help you feel confident when presented with an emergency.
 Clear diagrams and straightforward text can turn your certification process into an experience that takes minutes rather than hours while still effectively teaching all the information.

 After you have completed all of the course modules and passed your exam, your official certification can be printed out instantly.
-The major benefit of choosing National CPR Foundation is that you do not have to pay until after your exam has been completed successfully, making it a no-risk investment.
+The major benefit of choosing our service is that you do not have to pay until after your exam has been completed successfully, making it a no-risk investment.
 In just a matter of days, your certification card will arrive through the mail, free of charge, and you will not have to recertify for two full years.